samkennerly/chengdu/README.md

 pd.show_versions()
 ```
 - Click the `▶ RunAll` button.
-- A popup should appear with this prompt:
+A popup should appear with this prompt:
 ```
 Select kernel for 'hello.ipynb'
 ```
 - Choose `.venv`.
-- You should see this under the cell:
-If it worked, you should see something like this:
+- If everything worked, you should see something like this:
 ```
 INSTALLED VERSIONS
 ------------------